MarjaCarty/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+   A: The Document Object Model is a collection of buttons, levers, and readouts your code uses to manipulate a webpage.

 2. What is an event?
+   A: An event is when something changes in the DOM, such as a click or keypress.

 3. What is an event listener?
+   A: An event listeners "listens" for the specified event type and runs a callback function when that event is fired.

 4. Why would we convert a NodeList into an Array?
+   A: NodeLists don't have all the convenient array methods that regular arrays have.

 5. What is a component?
+   A: A reusable piece of code that takes raw data and constructs a DOM element using that data.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.